-Business Ownership by Gender in OregonMay 19, 2016
+Business Ownership by Gender in OregonJanuary 4, 2023

-Every five years the U.S. Census Bureau conducts a survey of business owners as a part of the Economic Census.
-The results take some time to publish – the 2012 data were recently released – but provide insightful information about business ownership by gender, race, and ethnicity not available through any other source.
+The U.S. Census Bureau recently started the Annual Business Survey to supplement its once-every-five-years Economic Census survey of business owners.
+The results of both efforts provide insightful information about business ownership by gender, race, and ethnicity not available through any other source.

 More information about business ownership by industry and gender, race, or ethnicity can be found at factfinder.census.gov.